lablup/backend.ai-webserver/README.md

 $ cp console-server.sample.conf console-server.conf
 ```

+If you want to serve console in console-server, choose one of the followings.

+### Option 1: Build console from source

 Build **[backend.ai-console](https://github.com/lablup/backend.ai-console)** and copy all files under `build/bundle`
 into the `src/ai/backend/console/static` directory.

-You don't have to write `config.ini` for the console as this console server auto-generates it on-the-fly.

-Edit `console-server.conf` to match with your environment.
+### Option 2: Use pre-built console

 To download and deploy console from pre-built source, do the following: